anokidev/opencalculator/README.md

 ## License

-OpenCalculator is open-source, licensed in [MIT License](./LICENSE.md).
+OpenCalculator is open-source and is licensed in [MIT License](./LICENSE.md).